FeldmeierMichael/MIPI_CSI_2/src/mipi-core/README.md

 ### Parameter for Component:
--initfile: name of .mem File for Camera Init-Sequence
+- initfile: name of .mem File for Camera Init-Sequence

--mipiclock: Mipiclock Frequency in MHz
+- mipiclock: Mipiclock Frequency in MHz

--mipiformat: Format of Mipi Payload Date RAW8,RAW10
+- mipiformat: Format of Mipi Payload Date RAW8,RAW10

 -